mdiin/migrer/README.md

 ## Migrations

-You are here because your database needs structured migrations, I hope. migrer has decided on a set of types and a sensible naming scheme for your migrations.
-Also, migrer eschews the idea of rolling back a migration, freeing your mind and development time from the hassle of what-ifs.
+migrer has decided on a set of types and a sensible naming scheme for your migrations.
+Also, migrer eschews the idea of rolling back a migration, because it believes exercising your migrations is a good way of keeping your database healthy.

 ### Naming scheme